raisezhang/conflux-project.js/packages/abstract-provider/README.md

 Abstract Provider
 =================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [conflux project](https://github.com/raisezhang/conflux-project.js).

 It is responsible for defining the common interface for a Provider, which in ethers differs quite substantially from Web3.js.